satpalsr/sdk/docs/server.hytopia.md

 </td><td>

-The port the server will listen on.
+The port the server will run on.
 You can override this in your .env by setting PORT.
+When deployed in production to HYTOPIA servers, any .env value will be ignored and 8080 will be used.

 </td></tr>